k8sstormcenter/honeycluster/README.md

 ## Tailoring the instrumentation to your needs

-This repository aims at giving you a framework to run experiments, simulations and to make threat-modelling concrete and actionable.
+This repository gives you a framework to run experiments, simulations and to make threat-modelling concrete and actionable.
-This is why we are working on providing some example setups to understand what the various pieces do and how you can make them your own.
+The "Stormcenter" contains a blue (`honey` and `lightening-rod`) and a red (`lightening` and `storm`) half: blue is all about bait, observability, detection and response while red is about having a clear entry-point for anyone to use their red-tooling and measure the damage or attack-efficiency.
+In the end, I m interested in understanding how humans behave in cyber-systems - on either side.

 ### Tracing Policies